-5 things worth knowing about Nuart Aberdeen
+9 things worth knowing about Nuart Aberdeen

 7 February 2018

-We have put together five things you may not know about Nuart Aberdeen:
+Here's nine things you may not know about Nuart Aberdeen:

 1. Nuart began in Stavanger, Norway in 2001 and has grown in to the world's leading celebration of street art.
-The annual event will celebrate it's 17th anniversary this year.
+The annual event will celebrate its 17th anniversary this year.

 3. Last year's three day festival featured a series of installations, exhibitions and murals, many of which you can still see today.
 Explore Aberdeen city and see the 11 paintings located through the centre (see map below) - a great way to see a different side to Aberdeen.

-4. Two pieces of the work from the festival were ranked among the top 15 street-art-works in the world by Brooklyn Street Art.
+5. Two pieces of the work from the festival were ranked among the top 15 street-art-works in the world by Brooklyn Street Art.

 Julien de Casabianca's piece on the East Green placed at number five:

-And 'Add Fuel', which can be seen from Union Street Bridge, placed at number 14:
+'Add Fuel', which can be seen from Union Street Bridge, placed at number 14:

-Nuart will return to Aberdeen from 12 - 15 April 2018.
 For more information about the visual arts festival click here.